 Preparations for Easter, and for Passover.
 In the northern hemisphere, the turning of seasons and changeable weather of springtime.
 Earth Day on its way.
 Flowering of the earth after winter’s sleep.
-All of these are part of the contrasts, changes, and celebrations this time of year.
+All of these are part of the contrasts, changes, and celebrations in the spring time of the year.

-In his song called The Wild Flowers John Spillane says
+In his song called The Wild Flowers John Spillane, who comes from Cork in Ireland, says

 ‘Twas the wild flowers I admired